 Here are the signs it’s time to move to Shopify Advanced:

-• You’re doing $25,000 or more per month in revenue (the fee savings on Advanced become significant)
+• You’re doing $25,000 or more per month in revenue (the fee savings on Advanced become significant at that volume)

 • You have more than 5 team members who need store access (Advanced gives you 15)

-• You want third-party calculated shipping rates at checkout - carriers like UPS, FedEx, or DHL with live rate calculations
+• You want third-party calculated shipping rates at checkout, including live carrier rates from UPS, FedEx, or DHL

 • You’re managing international storefronts or large product catalogs that require more granular inventory and fulfillment tools

-Real example: a handmade beauty brand doing $35,000/month made the switch from Grow to Advanced because their fulfillment team had outgrown the 5-user limit, they needed detailed reporting on returns and customer lifetime value, and they were shipping globally and needed live carrier rates at checkout.
-The upgrade cost more per month, but the operational improvements and fee savings at their volume made it worth every dollar.
+Real example: a handmade beauty brand doing $35,000/month switched from Grow to Advanced because their fulfillment team had outgrown the 5-user limit, they needed detailed reporting on returns and customer lifetime value, and they were shipping globally and needed live carrier rates at checkout.
+The upgrade cost more per month, but the operational improvements and fee savings at their volume made it worth it.
+For a feature-by-feature look at that decision, read our Shopify Grow vs. Advanced comparison.

 Pros and Cons of the Shopify Grow Plan